 However, the Dallas tornado historically is quite significant.
 By the time of its first appearance the rains that preceded it mostly had passed on, so that the air was washed clean and the funnel was not particularly obscured by precipitation.
 Rainfall from the thunderstorm that gave it life also was generally sparse.
 Although sky conditions were overcast and threatening, there were no especially low clouds to impede viewing.
 The tornado did not strike in a sparsely populated rural location, but rather in the middle of a relatively large metropolitan area.
 It did not strike at night, but late on a Tuesday afternoon when many people were out and about to witness it.
 It did not come and go quickly, but was deliberate -- almost leisurely -- in its passage.
 All of these circumstances conspired to make it by far the most filmed and photographed tornado up to its time(1).

 Photographs were made by 125 persons, and film footage ran to 2000 feet.
-Much of the latter was of sufficient quality (some of it exceeded only in the past few years as storm chasing and video recording of tornadoes have become common) to allow meteorologists to carefully plot debris movement, and thus, for the first time, obtain reliable estimates of the very high wind velocities associated with severe tornadoes.
+Much of the latter was of sufficient quality (some of it exceeded only in the last fifteen or twenty years as storm chasing and video recording of tornadoes became common) to allow meteorologists to carefully plot debris movement, and thus, for the first time, obtain reliable estimates of the very high wind velocities associated with severe tornadoes.
 Also, although most of the damage was to houses, because the tornado struck in a built-up area engineers were able to make the first systematic measurements of the effects of those winds on a number of different types of construction, information that contributed to the later development of the Fujita-Pearson scale(2).

 The 1957 Dallas tornado marked the first major quantitative success for modern scientific research into one of nature's most incredible phenomena, research that has saved an untold number of lives and that continues today with mobile Doppler radar and other sophisticated weather instrumentation which can be moved quickly to sites of severe storms.